Code of Student Conduct 2023-2024

 7. Violations of The Law and of The Code

 Students/student organizations may be accountable to both civil and criminal authorities and to the University for acts which constitute violations of law and of this Code.
 Additionally, individual members of Registered Student Organizations (RSOs) may be held accountable for code violations when they participate in any violation committed by the registered student organization.
 A respondent of alleged violations is subject to the University disciplinary proceedings outlined in this Code during any pending criminal or civil proceedings, or of any other University proceedings, regarding the same conduct.
 Respondent(s) may not challenge the University disciplinary proceedings outlined in this Code on the grounds that criminal charges, civil actions, or other University proceedings regarding the same incident are pending or have been terminated, dismissed, reduced, or not yet adjudicated.
 Proceedings under this Code may be carried out prior to, simultaneously with, or following civil or criminal proceedings.
 The University will refer matters to federal and/or state authorities when appropriate.

-Disciplinary holds may be placed on students' records at any point in the disciplinary process to assure compliance with sanctions, pending the resolution of disciplinary matters, or a formal hearing.
+Disciplinary holds may be placed on students' records at any point in the disciplinary process to ensure compliance with sanctions, pending the resolution of disciplinary matters, or a formal hearing.
 Students who are dismissed from the University for non-academic misconduct are responsible for all tuition and fees.